terraform-yc-modules/terraform-yc-alb/CONTRIBUTING.md

 ## Pull Request Process

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue.

 1. Update the README.md with details of changes including example hcl blocks and [example files](./examples) if appropriate.
 2. Run pre-commit hooks `pre-commit run -a`.
 3. Once all outstanding comments and checklist items have been addressed, your contribution will be merged!
 Merged PRs will be included in the next release.
-Maintainers take care of updating the CHANGELOG as they merge.

 ## Checklists for contributions

 - [ ] You have updated at least one of the examples/* to demonstrate and validate change(s)
 - [ ] You have tested and validated changes using one or more of the provided [examples/*](./examples) projects
 - [ ] README.md has been updated after any changes to variables and outputs.
-See https://github.com/terraform-aws-modules/terraform-aws-vpc/#doc-generation
 - [ ] Run pre-commit hooks `pre-commit run -a`
 - [ ] Done steps from [Provide contributions](#1.0) section